 Red Hat Gluster Storage Life Cycle

-Red Hat has established specific life-cycle policies for the Red Hat Gluster Storage product that will allow customers and partners to plan their test cycles, roll-outs, deployments, and implementations.
-This policy is applicable to all Red Hat Gluster Storage variants (e.g., on-premise and public cloud).
+Red Hat has established specific life-cycle policies for the Red Hat Gluster Storage product to allow customers and partners to plan their test cycles, roll-outs, deployments, and implementations.
+This policy applies to all Red Hat Gluster Storage variants (e.g., on-premise and public cloud).

 All released errata advisories remain accessible to active subscribers for the entire Red Hat Gluster Storage life cycle.
 Within each major release of Red Hat Gluster Storage, any errata advisory (including one released as part of a minor release) will be applied cumulatively to the latest release of Red Hat Gluster Storage, including any patch sets.
 Minor and z-stream releases of Red Hat Gluster Storage do not restart the life cycle or initiate a new maintenance stream of updates.
 Minor and z-stream releases deliver only incremental and cumulative updates to the Red Hat Gluster Storage maintenance stream.

-Although the cumulative life-cycle of a RHGS release is 36 months, customers are expected to update to new minor and z-stream releases as and when they become available.
-Accelerated Fixes will not be provided for issues that have been already fixed in the current release and the customer is expected to upgrade to the latest release to get that fix.
-In circumstances, where the reported issue is not fixed in the current shipping release, the customer is still expected to upgrade their systems to the latest release as the Accelerated Fix can be created and verified only against the latest or the immediate previous release.
+During the Life Cycle of major RHGS releases, customers are expected to update to new minor and z-stream releases as and when they become available.
+Accelerated Fixes will not be provided for issues that have already been fixed in the current release, and the customer is expected to upgrade to the latest release to get that fix.
+In circumstances where the reported issue is not fixed in the current shipping release, the customer is still expected to upgrade their systems to the latest release as the accelerated fix can be created and verified only against the latest or the immediately previous release.

-The life cycle is divided into 2 phases: an Active Development Phase and a Maintenance Phase.
+The life cycle is divided into 2 phases: a Full Support Phase and a Maintenance Support Phase.

 This phase begins with the GA of a major version of Red Hat Gluster Storage.
-During this period, Red Hat will deploy minor releases of Red Hat Gluster Storage, which will deliver new functionality, along with periodic asynchronous errata updates in between minor releases.
-The asynchronous updates will deliver Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) as they are available.
+During this period, Red Hat will deploy minor releases of Red Hat Gluster Storage, which will deliver new functionality and periodic asynchronous errata updates in between minor releases.
+The asynchronous updates will deliver Critical and Important Security errata advisories (RHSAs), and Urgent Priority Bug Fix errata advisories (RHBAs) as they are available.

-The last minor release will transition the life cycle from the Active Development Phase to the Maintenance Phase.
-During the Maintenance Phase new functionality will not be delivered.
+The last minor release will transition the life cycle from the Full Support Phase to the Maintenance Support Phase.
+During the Maintenance Support Phase, new functionality will not be delivered.
 However, Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) will continue to be issued as they are available.

 From Red Hat Gluster Storage 3 (formerly Red Hat Storage Server 3) onward, the storage server will be supported on one or more versions of Red Hat Enterprise Linux.
 Red Hat will notify and detail which versions of RHEL support the storage server.

-Throughout the support lifecycle, qualified security issues of Critical or Important impact, as well as select mission-critical bugs, will be addressed by updated packages.
+Throughout the support lifecycle, qualified security issues of Critical or Important impact, and select mission-critical bugs, will be addressed by updated packages.
 For more information on how the impact of security issues is assessed, please refer to Issue Severity Classification.

-Following the RHGS 3.1.3 release, the packages which are needed for configuring High Availability (HA) for NFS Ganesha shipped earlier at the primary RHGS 3 RHN channel and CDN repo will not receive any further updates, including security updates.
-All RHGS customers who use HA for NFS Ganesha are recommended to subscribe additionally to the RHEL HA channel/repo for continued support.
+Following the RHGS 3.1.3 release, the packages needed for configuring High Availability (HA) for NFS Ganesha shipped earlier at the primary RHGS 3 RHN channel, and CDN repo will not receive any further updates, including security updates.
+All RHGS customers who use HA for NFS Ganesha are recommended to subscribe to the RHEL HA channel/repo for continued support.